tentator/TWANG32/README.md

 # TWANG32
-An ESP32 based, 1D, LED strip, dungeon crawler. inspired by Line Wobbler by Robin B
+10t8or's ESP32 based, 1D, LED strip, dungeon crawler. inspired by Line Wobbler by Robin B and TWANG/32 by bdring

 This was ported from the [TWANG fork](https://github.com/bdring/TWANG) by bdring of [Buildlog.net Blog](http://www.buildlog.net/blog?s=twang)